-DIY stamped concrete pavers are an easy way to improve your outdoor space, and for cheap!
+DIY stamped concrete pavers are an easy way to improve your outdoor space, for cheap – and I’ll show you how to make them!

 Forget the expensive rubber molds, because with this patio idea, you can make your own for a few dollars–and have full flexibility in the design.